iampato/Magic-interview/app/README.md

    - Home - this houses the list of workout screens, profile screens, create workout, workout details screens and all the accompanying logic to support this module

 ## Improvements that could be made
-1. Adding of more tests
+1. Adding of more tests (time constraints)
-2. Maybe the UI requires an upgrade